Change your financial tune for success

 Diversification is a powerful investment principle to manage risk.
 Diversifying across asset classes and within an asset class reduces risk to a particular company, sector, or market segment.
 While diversification cannot prevent an investment loss, it can help mitigate a catastrophic one.

 While financial planning is important, the process of planning is more important since all plans are merely guesses based on what has happened in the past and where we live today, the present.
-On that note, you can read more about this thesis from this author by entering a free book giveaway right here.

 As with most endeavours in life, the secrets of success are not that secretive.
 You must have 1) an interest in the subject, 2) patience, 3) persistence and 4) the willingness to make mistakes and learn from them.